desertwitch/zipfuse/README.md

 instead gracefully handles any `.zip` archives contained in another filesystem.

-Paths within the `.zip` archives are converted into flat structures for convenience and reducing complexity for the processing gallery software, with collisions avoided by appending 8-digit SHA-1 hash portions to all filenames.
+Paths within the `.zip` archives are converted into flat structures for convenience and reducing complexity for the processing consumer software, with collisions avoided by appending 8-digit SHA-1 hash portions to all filenames.

 A static binary, it can experimentally run on most Linux distributions without